cosmos/cosmos-sdk/docs/staking/public-testnet.rst

     git clone https://github.com/tendermint/testnets ~/testnets
     cd ~/testnets/gaia-1/gaia

+NOTE: to join a different testnet, change the ``gaia-1/gaia`` filepath to another directory with testnet inititalization files *and* an active testnet.

 Start Node
 ----------

-Now we can start a new node in the background; note that it may take awhile to sync with the existing testnet.
+Now we can start a new node:it may take awhile to sync with the existing testnet.

 ::